kurtosis-tech/kardinal/README.md

 ### Kardinal Manager

 The Kardinal Manager retrieves the latest user services topology from the Kardinal Cloud and applies the changes by interacting with the Istio client and K8S client.
-The Manager manages traffic using Istio objects such as virtual servicess and destination rules.
+The Manager manages traffic using Istio objects such as virtual services and destination rules.
 The Manager also updates the K8S services and deployments.

 ## Development instructions